shawnstephens/shawnstephens.github.io/_posts/2017-08-25-the-command-line-its-more-important-than-your-ide.markdown

 I can remember moving Java projects from Eclipse based IDE packaging to solely ant based automated builds.
 Some developers at the time simply didn't want to give up their quick IDE based incremental builds, so we often had to support both until ant and maven plugins became prevalent.

-A developer's first experience with Ruby will likely be through Rails.
-Atom, Vim, Sublime Text and other free text editors and the command line.
+A developer's first experience with Ruby will likely be through the Rails framework, along with Atom, Vim, Sublime Text and other free text editors and the command line.
 I remember it being hugely intimidating coming from the Java and .NET worlds where large memory hungry IDEs rule the world.
 I quickly adjusted to the simplicity.
 On one Rails development team, we had developers using every editor I just mentioned, as well as VS Code, and no one knew the difference.
 All tooling remained command line and encapsulated away from text editing.

 # Keep up with the Community